College of Engineering

-Tech's College of Engineering Outreach Programs offer a wide variety of interesting and challenging programs for students of all ages.
+Tech's College of Engineering outreach programs offer a wide variety of interesting and challenging programs for students of all ages.
 Courses are designed to challenge youth to become critical-thinking problem solvers, appreciate STEM, and explore the engineering design process.
 Our Outreach team continues to develop and offer unique opportunities for students to have fun while solving the technological challenges.

-An opportunity for young women interested in becoming problem solvers and creative thinkers to spend time experiencing the ever-changing and exciting field of engineering.
+This four-day residential summer camp for rising 8th or 9th grade young women offers an opportunity for young women interested in becoming problem solvers and creative thinkers to spend time experiencing the ever-changing and exciting field of engineering.
 Activities are focused on displaying how engineers turn dreams into reality.